 The overgrown botanical garden on the east end of the town offers another excellent view, as well as making a terrific picnic spot.
 According to the Guinness book of World Records, it’s the highest botanical garden in the world.
-Established in 1940, it currently has over 2000 species of flora according to Guinness (a local told us 17 000 …).
+Established in 1940 by Ilaria Raikova, it has thousands of species and varieties of flora.

 The garden is neglected due to lack of funding, and an important part of its collection was destroyed to make room for a villa of the Rahmon family, but it still holds great value to scientists for its extensive collections of high-mountain varieties.

 Marshrutka #3 brings you to the entrance.

 The regional museum is worth a quick visit if you’re interested in strange artifacts and don’t mind looking without understanding if you don’t speak Russian.
 Exhibitions include the first piano in Badakhshan, which was walked along the entire Pamir Highway from Osh, portraits of Stalin and a Lenin rug, and a few stuffed animals with very creepy eyes.

 The Afghan border market at nearby Tem will be a memorable experience for those lucky enough to visit when it is open.
 The market is often closed due to security issues, but since it is located on the Tajik side of the river, it is more likely to be open than the better-known Ishkashim market, which has been closed for years.

 Here, Afghans cross the river to sell their goods including traditional clothes, food, and trinkets.
 It is a great photo opportunity and a way to meet Afghans without a visa.
 Because of its unpredictable schedule, this is not something you can plan your trip around, rather something you can just hope to stumble upon.